Merchant Cash Advance (MCA)

 How PMF fits in

-Premier Merchant Funding, which publishes this site, is a commercial finance brokerage that arranges merchant cash advances along with several other products covered here.
+Premium Merchant Funding, which publishes this site, is a commercial finance brokerage that arranges merchant cash advances along with several other products covered here.
 If an MCA is the right fit for your situation, PMF can help place it — and if a cheaper product fits better, that is worth knowing first.
 This guide is written so the explanation stands on its own regardless of who you ultimately work with.